-However, when the rare combination of a stable high pressure weather system, a waning moon that provides dark skies, and available time gives us the opportunity for the second alpine astronomy outing of the season, another photography-focused trip is worth the risk!
-There are a couple small forest fires in southern British Columbia and some major, extremely destructive fires further south in Washington, Oregon and California, fires that threaten to fill the sky with smoke, but the forecast winds for the next few days should keep that smoke away.
+When the rare combination of a stable high pressure weather system, a waning moon that provides dark skies, and available time gives us the opportunity for the second alpine astronomy outing of the season, we jump on the opportunity!

 The goal for this trip is to hike to a viewpoint that provides views of the glaciated granite spires of Bugaboo Provincial Park, in the Purcell mountains of British Columbia.
 Not just any view, but a view of the spires with a million stars above…